savancd/Computer-Science-and-Software-Engineering/operating_systems/linux/shell_commands/commands_list.md

-> The five commands are among the most frenquetly used Linux commands.
+> The commands that I use most frenquetly in Linux commands.
 * cp - Copy files and directories
 * mv - Move/rename files and directories
 * mkdir - Create directories
 * rm - Remove files and directories
 * in - Create hard and symbolic links
+* pwd – Print name of current working directory
+* cd – Change directory
+* ls – List directory contents

 > Wildcard also called globbing allows us to select filenames based on patterns of characters: